Sat-ya-dev/Elevator-Controller/README.md

 # Elevator-Controller
-Elevator Controller using Zybo Board
+Simulating an Elevator controller which counts till the current floor number from the previous floor number on the seven segment display.
+It is implemented on Zybo Board using verilog language.